KongJustin/docs/services/Auto-Scaling/index.md

      bearer eyJhbGciOiJIUzI1NiJ9.eyJqdGkiOiJhNjIzMGE1YS1mNzE3LTQ0YjItOWM3Yi1kNGJkYThhZGU0NjkiLCJzdWIiOiI4OGViNjM2My1hMjkzLTRlZTItYWQ1MS0yOGVkMTZmZjMwNzQiLCJzY29wZSI6WyJjbG91ZF9jb250cm9sbGVyLnJlYWQiLCJwYXNzd29yZC53cml0ZSIsImNsb3VkX2NvbnRyb2xsZXIud3JpdGUiLCJvcGVuaWQiXSwiY2xpZW50X2lkIjoiY2YiLCJjaWQiOiJjZiIsImF6cCI6ImNmIiwiZ3JhbnRfdHlwZSI6InBhc3N3b3JkIiwidXNlcl9pZCI6Ijg4ZWI2MzYzLWEyOTMtNGVlMi1hZDUxLTI4ZWQxNmZmMzA3NCIsIm9yaWdpbiI6InVhYSIsInVzZXJfbmFtZSI6Imtqa29uZ2tqQGNuLmlibS5jb20iLCJlbWFpbCI6Imtqa29uZ2tqQGNuLmlibS5jb20iLCJyZXZfc2lnIjoiZDhlNGY0MDIiLCJpYXQiOjE0NTU2MDc1NDUsImV4cCI6MTQ1NTY1MDc0NSwiaXNzIjoiaHR0cHM6Ly91YWEuc3RhZ2UxLm5nLmJsdWVtaXgubmV0L29hdXRoL3Rva2VuIiwiemlkIjoidWFhIiwiYXVkIjpbImNsb3VkX2NvbnRyb2xsZXIiLCJwYXNzd29yZCIsImNmIiwib3BlbmlkIl19.nrzsEAZmGXNOWjX8r5Xf7U8Hj5-CE1rtHg8_C-jZKSk
    ```
- The returned long string begins with “bearer” is the AccessToken we will use in the request in {{site.data.keyword.autoscaling}} RESTful API, if you encounter some error, like “Command not found”, you can update your CloudFoundry command line tool to a newer version.

- You can also find this AccessToken in the home directory.
-After you logged in Bluemix with installed CloudFoundry command line tool, there will be a .cf folder in your home folder, where you can find a JSON file name “config.json” which list all the environment information of your current logging, like org/space, authentication endpoint and version, you will find an entry of “AccessToken” like below:
+The returned long string begins with “bearer” is the AccessToken that can be used in the request of {{site.data.keyword.autoscaling}} RESTful API.
+If you encounter errors such as “Command not found”, you can update your Cloud Foundry command line tool to a newer version.</li><li>You can also find this AccessToken in the home directory.
+After you logged into {{site.data.keyword.Bluemix_notm}} from the command line interface, a `.cf` folder is created in your home folder, where you can find a JSON file name `config.json`  that contains a list of the environment information of your current logging, such as organization, space, authentication endpoint and version.
+You can locate an entry `AccessToken` in the file as the following :
     ```
    >cat ~/.cf/config.json
  {